 Image Source: TV and Movie News

 She’s skilled in the art of spying, one-on-one combat, and being sneaky.
-While in the comics she can come off as bloody, in the MCU she can also be gentle and has become one of the few who can calm down the Hulk.
-She killed many innocents before becoming an agent of S.H.I.E.L.D.
-Then she teamed up with Captain America to fight against HYDRA.
+While in the comics, she can come off as bloody, in the MCU, she can also be gentle and has become one of the few who can calm down the Hulk.
+Still, she killed many innocents before becoming an agent of S.H.I.E.L.D.
+Then, she teamed up with Captain America to fight against HYDRA.